simplworld/simpl-games-api/README.md

  - The superuser is used to inspect the data in the Simpl API's Django admin .
  - The staff user is used by Simpl model services to connect to the Simpl API

-You can create a shell into the Simpl API container by running:
+In a separate terminal, create a shell into the Simpl API container by running:

 ```bash
 $ make shell